martijnkoopman/Qt-VTK-viewer/doc/Build-VTK.md

 # Building VTK 9.0 with Qt 5.15
 This guide will help you build VTK 9.0 with Qt 5.15.
-This procedure has been tested on Windows 10 and Debian based Linux.
+This procedure has been tested on Windows 10 and Debian-based Linux.

 ## Prerequisites
-- CMake 2.8.11+ installed
+- CMake 3.8+ installed

 - Qt 5.x downloaded.
 The Qt directory will be refered to as \<QT-DIR\>